webthinx/examunit-proctoring/README.md

 ## Endpoints and fields

 Whole functionality of **Service API** is described using [OpenAPI specification](https://swagger.io/specification/).
 Specification covers all aspects of the API, including endpoints, request structure, response structure and is also accompanied with descriptions and examples.
-The schema in its current version can be found [in yaml file in the root of this repository](https://github.com/webthinx/examunit-proctoring/blob/main/openapi.yaml).
+The schema in its current version can be found [in a yaml file](https://github.com/webthinx/examunit-proctoring/blob/main/openapi.yaml) located in the root of this repository.

 ## Webhooks